-From Fifth Ward to the Ivy League: Dr. Ruth Simmons historic career
+From Fifth Ward to the Ivy League: Dr. Ruth Simmons' historic career

 "I wanted to bring scholars to Princeton to demonstrate that African Americans were every bit as smart as the smartest of, well, maybe not all like Einstein, but definitely in the same league," she said.

-Another elite women's college, Smith College in Massachusetts, hired her as their president, the first black woman ever to hold that post.
+Another elite women's college, Smith College in Massachusetts, hired her as their president, the first Black woman ever to hold that post.

 She spent 6 years there before making history again, even establishing the first engineering department at an American women's college.
 That's when Brown, an Ivy League university, offered her a post as their president.